gnosticdev/mac-2fa/README.md

 3. the most recent 2fa code is copied to your clipboard via pbcopy
 4. use this command inside of Automator or Shortcuts or Keyboard Maestro to quickly and easily get those pesky 2fa codes from your mac into your clipboard.

+## Notes

+-   You might need to use absolute paths for bun and the script if you are running from another app.
+-   You can also extract the raw sql by using the `toSQL()` method in drizzle.